3lessar/Collectd-mod-routeros-in-LuCi/README.md

 ```
 /etc/init.d/collectd restart
 ```
-13-Graph are now avelable in
+13-Graph are now avelable in graph page in interface tab.

-Do not try to edit /etc/collectd.conf.
-LuCi will rewrite it after every reboot.
+14-You are Done.